hanwencheng/gists/Litentry/governance-app.md

 ---
 ## 1. Context of Proposal

 Hanwen Cheng is the previous product owner of Parity Signer.
 He has rich experience in building mobile and web applications, and also very familiar with Substrate based tools.

-Litentry Technologies GmbH is a technology company focus on building a cross-chain identity aggregator.
+Now working for Litentry Technologies GmbH, the company is a technology company focus on building a cross-chain identity aggregator.
 Which includes the substrate-based network and related tools.
 The team has solid substrate development experience and also focus on mobile engineering.

 ## 2. Problem statement:

+There are a few identified issues when it comes to on-chain governance as we experience it on Polkadot and Kusama:

-a.Low Voting Participation Rate: Currently the on-chain governance participation rate is quite low, even for big decisions like Kusama denomination, there is only about 10% of staker holder take part in the vote.
+a.Low Voting Participation Rate: Currently the on-chain governance participation rate is quite low, even for controversial decisions like Kusama redenomination, (where there is only about 10% of staker holder take part in the vote).

 b.
-Missing Identity Governance Stats: When voting for the council members, it is hard to know who make the most contribution to the ecosystem and who participates most in the discussions.
-There is no dashboard to show the on-chain governance stats of identity.
-Also, on Polkadot.js app and Polkassembly, the tooltip of identity is limited in certain fields, need more information when user browser and attend governance.
+Missing Identity Governance Stats: When voting for the council members, it is hard to know who, from all councillors, has made the most contributions to the ecosystem and who has participated the most in the discussions: Currently, there is no dashboard to show on-chain governance stats of identity.
+Also, on Polkadot.js Apps and Polkassembly, the identity tooltip is limited to certain fields, therefore more information is needed when user browse and participate in governance.

 c.
-Currently there is only Polkawallet has native support for governance functions after browsing the wallets from https://wiki.polkadot.network/docs/en/build-wallets .
-The others using integrated governance DApp in a WebView, most wallets do not even have governance functions.
+After browsing the wallets listed on https://wiki.polkadot.network/docs/en/build-wallets, currently there is only Polkawallet native support for governance module.
+The other wallets either use integrated governance DApp in a WebView, or do not even governance module integration at the moment.
 Each mobile app has its own governance UI, the engineering power is wasted and lacks interoperability.

 Imtoken |  Math Wallet | Polkawallet
 :-------------------------:|:-------------------------:|:---|
 ![imtoken](./imgs/GovernanceImtoken.jpeg)  |  ![mathwallet](./imgs/GovernanceMath.jpeg)| ![polkawallet](./imgs/GovernancePolkawallet.jpeg)

 d.
-The polkadot.js app is mostly used for experienced users or developers.
-In addition, it includes all the UI to interact with the substrate-based blockchain, and it aims to be a general-purpose front-end application.
+Polkadot.js Apps is mostly used for experienced users or developers.
+In addition, it includes all the UI to interact with substrate-based blockchains, and it aims to be a general-purpose front-end application.

 e.
-Currently, there is no any mobile application could relay the transaction from other wallets on Polkadot ecosystem, Parity Signer and Math Wallet could sign the transaction from Polkadot.js.
-The wallet ecosystem is relatively closed.
+Currently, there is no mobile application to relay the transaction from other wallets on the Polkadot ecosystem: Parity Signer and Math Wallet could sign the transaction from Polkadot.js Apps.
+The wallet ecosystem is relatively small.

 ## 3. Proposal Objective/solution/s: